pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/ENSO_description.md

 research.

 **Status of the Indicator**
-The Oceanic Niño Index (ONI) indicated a transition from La Niña to El Niño conditions in 2023.
-In 2023, the ONI ranged from -0.68 to 1.95.
+The Oceanic Niño Index (ONI) indicated a transition from El Niño to neutral conditions in 2024.
+In 2024, the ONI ranged from -0.53 to 1.78.
 This is within the range of values observed previously in the time series.